deynabaevax/deynabaevax/README.md

 # 👩🏻‍💻 Deyna Baeva

-**`Artificial Intelligence Student`**
+**`AI & Data Science Enthusiast`**

 Hello there! 👋🏼

-I'm a ICT & Software Engineering bachelor graduate with a specialization in Artificial Intelligence, and I'm currently doing my master of Applied IT.
-But that's just the tip of the iceberg.
+👩‍🎓 With both a Master’s in Applied IT (focused on Data Science) and a Bachelor’s in ICT & Software Engineering (focused on AI) in the bag, I’m all about solving real-world problems with data-driven solutions.

-I've got a real passion for using data to positively impact the society.
+🌱 I’m passionate about turning data into meaningful insights and develop solutions that create a positive impact on society.
 Whether working solo or in a group, I've tackled various projects that have only fueled my insatiable thirst for knowledge and self-improvement.

-Challenges don't intimidate me - in fact, I welcome them with open arms.
-My ultimate goal is to make a meaningful contribution to the IT industry and, in turn, make the world a better place through the power of technology.
+💡 Challenges don't intimidate me - in fact, I welcome them with open arms.
+My goal is to contribute to the AI & IT industry by building innovative, data-driven solutions that make the world a better place.

 <hr>

 <h2>🛠️ My Favorite Tools</h2>